corndel-swe/js-supportbank-woodde-ubs/day-1-exercises.md

      }
    ```

-   Now, you can test your code with `npm run test:d1e1`.
-At this point, there
-   should only be one failing test case.

 5. [Create a `.gitignore` file](https://tech-docs.corndel.com/js/node-projects.html#tracking-with-git)
    and add `node_modules` to it.

-6. Now run `npm run test:d1e1` again.
+6. Now run `npm run test:d1e1`.
 All tests should be passing.
-Commit and
+Commit and push
-   push your code!
+   your code!

 ## Exercise 2: Modularisation